Certificate IV in Companion Animal Services

 Attend this information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-This course is delivered completely online.
-Once enrolled you'll have up to 12 months to complete the course.
-You will be required to do approximately 15 hours of work such as reading and completing tasks each week.
+This course is delivered online and through workshops.
+Once enrolled you'll have up to 1 year to complete the course.
+You will be required to do approximately 15 hours of online study and work placement of 8 hours.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled